Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Approach: Calibrating OOD Detectors

 \subsection{Training}

-Using the proposed inlier and outlier specifications, we implement the loss functions in \eqref{eq:gen_eq} as follows: Here, $\mathcal{L}_{\text{ {ID}}}$ is a margin based loss with margin parameter $m_{\text{ {ID}}}$ (set to $-20$) for minimizing the energy $E(.)$ of samples in $\mathcal{T}$.
-Similarly, for the outlier data, we define $\mathcal{L}_{\text{ {OOD}}}$ with margin parameter $m_{\text{ {OOD}}}$ (set to $-7$), so that the energy for those samples is maximized.
-After training the predictive model (along with the OOD detector), we utilize \eqref{eqn:ood_detection} to detect anomalies from a large suite of out-of-distribution datasets.
+We define the loss functions in \eqref{eq:gen_eq} as follows to implement our approach.
+Here, $\mathcal{L}_{\text{ {ID}}}$ is a margin based loss with margin parameter $m_{\text{ {ID}}}$ for minimizing the energy $E(.)$ of the synthesized inliers.
+Similarly, for the outlier data, we define $\mathcal{L}_{\text{ {OOD}}}$ with margin parameter $m_{\text{ {OOD}}}$, so that the energy for those samples is maximized.
+Note, the losses can be suitably modified for the different inlier/outlier specification.
+For all experiments, we used the default hyper-parameters obtained using the higher-resolution ISIC2019 dataset, namely $m_{\text{ {ID}}} = -20, m_{\text{ {OOD}}} = -7, \alpha = \beta = 0.1$.
+Note, all hyper-parameters were chosen to maximize the validation (balanced) accuracy, since that is a metric that can be used when we assume no access to the OOD settings during model training.